zobnin/aiolauncher_scripts/README.md

 These functions do not return any value, but instead call the `on_network_result(string, [code])` callback.
 The first argument is the body of the response, the second (optional) is the code (200, 404, etc.).

 If `id` was specified in the request, then the function will call `on_network_result_$id(string, [code])` instead of the callback described above.
 That is, if the id is "server1", then the callback will look like `on_network_result_server1(string, [code])`.

+If there is a problem with the network, the `on_network_error_$id` callback will be called.
+But it does not have to be processed.

 ## Calendar